core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    - The EDHOC Option defined in {{I-D.ietf-core-oscore-edhoc}}, when the sender endpoint is the EDHOC Initiator.

-   - The Request-Hash Option defined in {{I-D.amsuess-core-cachable-oscore}}, when X is not an origin endpoint).
+   - The Request-Hash Option defined in {{I-D.amsuess-core-cachable-oscore}}, when X is not an origin endpoint.

-* Any CoAP option such that all the following conditions hold.
+* Any CoAP option OPT such that all the following conditions hold.

-   1. The sender endpoint has added the option to the message.
+   1. The sender endpoint has added OPT to the message M.

-   2. The option is intended to be consumed by the other OSCORE endpoint X.
+   2. The other OSCORE endpoint X is the immediately next consumer of OPT.

-   3. At the other OSCORE endpoint X, the option does not play a role in processing the message before having removed the i-th OSCORE layer or in removing the i-th OSCORE layer altogether.
+   3. At the other OSCORE endpoint X, OPT does not play a role in processing M before having removed the i-th OSCORE layer or in removing the i-th OSCORE layer altogether.

    Examples of such CoAP options are: